Ksong228/MarkdownFall22/README.md

 I was born in Casper, Wyoming.

-I am currently a Senior.
+I am currently a senior.

 I have two siblings.